 The Partnership provides support to target groups and all communities regarded as socially excluded.
 The target groups that the partnership supports are as follows:

 - Children and families in disadvantaged areas

-b.
-Lone Parents
+- Lone Parents

-c.
-New Communities(including refugees/asylum seekers)
+- New Communities(including refugees/asylum seekers)

-d.
-People with disabilities
+- People with disabilities

-f.
-The Unemployed (including those not on the live register)
+- The Unemployed (including those not on the live register)

-h.
-Young unemployed people living in disadvantaged areas
+- Young unemployed people living in disadvantaged areas

 - NEETs – Young people aged 15-24 years who are not in employment, education or training